 Go shopping for gifts at the night market

-Every Wednesday in July and August the streets of Alaior are transformed into a craft market.
+Every Wednesday, from mid June to mid September, the streets of Alaior are transformed into a craft market.
 On offer are all sorts of handcrafted products and the stall holders give demonstrations of how they are made.

 Go out for `tapas`